git/git.github.io/rev_news/drafts/edition-116.md

   killed using the Control-C keys on a terminal.

-  The exit code associated with a signal is '128 + the signal number', for example as the Control-C keys send a `SIGINT` signal, which signal number is 2, processes killed this way should exit with code '128 + 2', so 130.
+  The exit code associated with a signal is '128 + the signal number', for example as the Control-C keys send a `SIGINT` signal, whose signal number is 2, processes killed this way should exit with code '128 + 2', so 130.